 OSL data is available from the Region view Occupations section, and from the Occupation tab.
 In both locations, users can view shortage ratings at a state and national level.
-These ratings are available at ANZSCO 4 digit Unit group level and ANZSCO 6 digit Occupation level.
-Additionally, users can view Occupation Shortage Drivers, which indicates the primary cause of each unit group being rated as in shortage.
-For example, Training gap is a gap between applicants' ability and the qualifications or training required by employers for the job advertised, while Retention gap is reported for occupations with difficulties in retaining workers.
+These ratings are available at ANZSCO 4-Digit Unit group level and ANZSCO 6-Digit Occupation level.